 According to Joe Sellors, former Project Lead for ArtworxTO: Toronto’s Year of Public Art and one of the exhibition’s producers, the exhibition generated millions of physical impressions, with numerous residents and visitors encountering the work through daily civic circulation.

-Exhibit: Project T-Dot, Location: Toronto City Hall, Toronto, Ontario, Canada, Year: 2022, Photographer: Ajani Charles
+Exhibition: Project T-Dot, Location: Toronto City Hall, Toronto, Ontario, Canada, Year: 2022, Photographer: Ajani Charles

 For many, the exhibition served as their first introduction to Project T-Dot and to Toronto’s hip-hop culture, community, and history as a coherent cultural narrative.